ericlow/team-scripts/README.md

 # Team Scripts
 `Team Scripts` addresses the problem that many teams have, that sharing scripts can be problematic, from issues with moving bulk groups of scripts, to keeping them organized.

-You can run the scripts from anywhere on the command line, because the install scripts writes the location of the scripts to your PATH.
+You can run the scripts from anywhere on the command line.
+The installation puts the scripts on the PATH.

-The terminal's tab complete will write out or list the available commands
+Tab complete lists the available commands

 The scripts are organized by namespace / team.

-The name of the scripts does not give away the implementation.

 The naming scheme of scripts is important: